 #5 – Return to Fantasy – Return to Fantasy (1975)

-What good would a Top 10 be without the title track to one of the most famous albums ever written by Uriah Heep.
-In truth however, this song has been maligned or loved by many.
+What good would a Top 10 be without the title track to one of the most renowned albums ever written by Uriah Heep.
+In truth however, this song has been maligned, or loved by many.
 There does not seem to be a middle ground.
 As to this crew, we vote this track in.